lindleyw/pod-index/README.md

 # pod-index
-Create an index for a group of Perl modules
+Create a concordance style index for a group of Perl modules